 Webinar Series – Decent work for all: A post-COVID union agenda

-The pandemic has hit workers in Asia and the Pacific extraordinarily hard: Hundreds of millions have lost their jobs and many essential and vulnerable workers are exposed to major risks to their health and livelihoods.
+Especially, workers in Asia and the Pacific, with high and persistent decent work deficits, have been hit extraordinarily hard: Hundreds of millions have lost their jobs without social protection, and many essential and vulnerable workers are exposed to major risks to their health and livelihoods.
 Human and trade union rights have been violated and working conditions have been further deteriorated under the pretext of the pandemic.

 Kindly be informed that we will send you the invitation link for the Zoom session via your registered mail.

 For any question or clarification about the session please do not hesitate to contact Francis Upgi Kim (firstname.lastname@example.org), Director for Economic and Social Policy, ITUC-AP.